ctefee/neighborhood-map/README.md

 This project requires you to explore and learn more about frameworks, libraries, APIs.

-Neighbohood Map project encourages you to develop a single-page appilcation **(SPA)** that features a map of your neighborhood or a neighborhood you would like to visit.
+Neighbohood Map project encourages you to develop a single-page appilcation **(SPA)** that features a map of your neighborhood or a neighborhood that which you would like to visit.

 ## Getting Started
 Run it locally: clone/download this repository.
 Open Neighborhood_Map.html in your browser.